NOTE: Important! This instruction is relevant only if you encounter problems with data transmission over the network.

 If the Internet access and data transfer work correctly, you should not experiment with the MTU parameter because you can worsen the performance of your home network by doing the wrong thing.
 Nowadays, various network devices (routers, adapters, modems, etc.) usually use the optimal MTU settings preset by default and often the auto-size packet function automatically determines the MTU value.

-Using the wrong MTU size can cause problems with opening some browsers, malfunctions in VoIP telephony, problems with receiving or transmitting files over the network.
+Using the wrong MTU size can cause problems with opening some browsers, malfunctions in VoIP telephony, issues with receiving or transmitting files over the network.
 To fix this, you need to check the current MTU value you have set and determine the optimal MTU size.
 Using the optimal MTU size can significantly improve network performance.
 Maximum speed is achieved when all packets in a stream have a length equal to the MTU value.

 It is possible to manually set the MTU value for the desired interface in many network devices, but you need to determine its optimal size correctly.